saitejesh-cyber/trust-before-intelligence-book/manuscript/16_glossary.md

 - **ICD-10:** International Classification of Diseases, 10th Revision — A medical classification system used globally for coding diagnoses and procedures.

+- **IDC:** International Data Corporation — A global market intelligence and advisory firm specializing in information technology, telecommunications, and consumer technology research.

 - **LLM:** Large Language Model — AI models trained on vast text datasets capable of understanding and generating human-like text.
 Examples include GPT-4, Claude, and Gemini.

 - **MIT:** Massachusetts Institute of Technology — Research university whose NANDA initiative produced the "State of AI in Business 2025" report cited in this book.